mspnp/iaas-baseline/README.md

 This is the heart of the guidance in this reference implementation.
 Here you will deploy the Azure resources for your netorking, compute and the adjacent services such as Azure Application Gateway WAF, Azure Monitor, and Azure Key Vault.
 This is also where you will validate the VMs are bootstrapped.

-1. Generate new VM authentication ssh keys by following the instructions from [Create and manage SSH keys for authentication to a Linux VM in Azure](https://learn.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).
+1. Generate new VM authentication SSH keys by following the instructions from [Create and manage SSH keys for authentication to a Linux VM in Azure](https://learn.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).
 Alternatively, quickly execute the following command:

    ```bash
    ssh-keygen -m PEM -t rsa -b 4096 -C "opsuser01@iaas" -f ~/.ssh/opsuser01.pem -q -N ""
    ```

-   > Note: you will be able to use the Azure AAD integration to authenticate as well as local users with ssh keys and/or passwords based on your preference as everything is enabled as part of this deployment.
-But the steps will guide you over the ssh authN process using local users(ops and/or admin) as this offers you a consistent story between Azure Linux and Windows using SSH auth type since at the time of writing this the SSH AAD integration is not supported in Azure Windows VMs.
+   > Note: you will be able to use the Entra ID integration to authenticate as well as local users with SSH keys and/or passwords based on your preference as everything is enabled as part of this deployment.
+But the steps will guide you over the SSH authN process using local users(ops and/or admin) as this offers you a consistent story between Azure Linux and Windows using SSH auth type since at the time of writing this the SSH Entra ID integration is not supported in Azure Windows VMs.

 1. Ensure you have **read-only** access to the private key.